Uncovering Competency Gaps in Large Language Models and Their Benchmarks: Demonstrations of the Method

 \subsection{Experimental Setup}

-\looseness-1 \textbf{Benchmarks.} We demonstrate our method on ten static benchmark datasets, regularly used for performance and safety evaluations{, and one arena-style benchmark}.
-However, the presented method can be applied to any text-based benchmark.
+\looseness-1 \textbf{Benchmarks.} The presented method can be applied to any text-based benchmark.
+We demonstrate our method on ten static benchmark datasets that are regularly used for performance and safety evaluations, complemented by an arena-style benchmark and an additional set of conventional capability benchmarks (the latter reported in Appendix~\ref{app:add_results_conventional}).